njgeorge000158/Student-Outcomes-Analysis-with-Pandas/README.md

 ----

-As the chief data scientist for the city’s school district, I analyzed district-wide standardized test results as well as other information to understand trends in school performance.
+As the chief data scientist for the city’s school district, I analyzed high school standardized test results as well as other information to understand trends in school performance.
 Although the data was sufficient to establish a picture of the current situation, it also produced additional questions regarding the underlying reasons for various conclusions.
 The analysis identified the following trends:

 -	More spending per student does not translate into better performance, especially in math (Table 10.1).